Ashok0/DeliverUsTheMoon-UEVR/README.md

 * **B**: Exit / Zero-G Move Down

 ## Known Issues
 * If you have issues with the cursor being offset from the world space, recalibrate your height in the UEVR overlay and it should work properly.
+* Astrotool D-Pad controls are rotated.
+UP/DOWN navigates left and right and LEFT/RIGHT navigates up and down the PDA menu.

 ## Credits
 Special thanks to Praydog and Jbusfield for their support while developing this VR mod!